jacopoMauro/dm874/presentations_guidelines.md

 ## Evaluation

 Important for fulfilling the task:
-* Is the information attention-getting?
+* Is the presentation attention-getting?
 Does it lay out the problem well?
 * Are technical terms well-defined?
 Is the language appropriate for the target audience?
-* Is there a obvious conclusion summarizing the presentation?
+* Is there an obvious conclusion summarizing the presentation?
 Are potential weaknesses (if any) in findings summarized?
 * Clarity of content?
 Significance?
 Right amount of information?
 * Response to questions?